adeyemoyaasir/alx-system_engineering-devops/0x00-shell_basics/README.md

-Write a script that prints the absolute path name of the current working directory.
-Display the contents list of your current directory.
+Write a script that prints the absolute path name of the current working directory. iDisplay the contents list of your current directory.
 Write a script that changes the working directory to the user’s home directory.
 Display current directory contents in a long format.
 Display current directory contents, including hidden files (starting with .).
 Use the long format.